 How automations relate

-When an automation needs information it doesn't have, it pauses and surfaces a form.
 When it finishes, the result is recorded against the individual, company, or other resource it was acting on, and the execution itself remains queryable as part of that resource's history.

 Comments